The Princess and the Pea: Commentaries

 Researcher Jack Zipes said that Andersen, during his lifetime, "was obliged to act as a dominated subject within the dominant social circles despite his fame and recognition as a writer."
 He therefore had a mixed opinion of the upper classes, at the same time aspiring to them and scorning them.
-According to Zipes and other writers, this tendency found expression in Andersen's stories, where people like the princess undergo ordeals to prove their virtuousness.
+According to Zipes and other writers, this tendency found expression in Andersen's stories, where people such as the princess undergo ordeals to prove their virtuousness.

 While a 1905 article in the American Journal of Education recommended the story for children aged 8–10, "The Princess and the Pea" was not uniformly well received by critics.
 Toksvig wrote in 1934, "[the story] seems to the reviewer not only indelicate but indefensible, in so far as the child might absorb the false idea that great ladies must always be so terribly thin-skinned."

 "The Princess and the Pea" spurred on positive criticism, as well.
 In fact, critic Paul Hazard pointed out the realistic aspects of the fairy tale that make it easily relatable to all people.
 He believed that "the world Andersen witnessed—which encompassed sorrow, death, evil and man's follies—is reflected in his tales," and most evidently in "The Princess and the Pea."
 Another scholar, Niels Kofoed, noticed that “since they involve everyday-life themes of love, death, nature, injustice, suffering and poverty, they appeal to all races, ideologies, classes and genders.”
 Moreover, Celia Catlett Anderson realized that one of the things that makes this story so appealing and relatable is that optimism prevails over pessimism, especially for the main character of the princess.
 This inspires hope in the readers for their own futures and strength within themselves.